Maha Mrityunjaya Mantra is chanted to overcome “death.” The seeker is more concerned with avoiding spiritual “death” rather than physical “death.”

 - It also helps in removing fear, anxiety and other negative emotions associated with death.

-- Maha Mrityunjaya is also known as a moksha mantra which connects human beings to their own inner divinity.
+- Maha Mrityunjaya is also known as a moksha mantra that connects human beings to their own inner divinity.
 This Mantra evokes the Shiva within human beings and liberating one from the cycle of death and rebirth.

 How To Chant Maha Mrityunjaya Mantra?

-- The best time to chant this mantra is early morning between 4-6 A.M. however; you can chant this mantra in late morning after taking bath and finishing the chores.
+- The best time to chant this mantra is early morning between 4-6 A.M. however; you can chant this mantra in the late morning after taking bath and finishing the chores.

 - Sit facing North-East on a Kush Aasan either at your home or in Shiva temple.

-- Perform a Guru pooja, Pancha mahabhuta pooja and Shiva pooja.
+- Perform a Guru pooja, Pancha Mahabhuta pooja, and Shiva pooja.